iivanovw7/admin-console/README.md

 #### Backend Postman testing

-Repository contains postman tests backups, which can be used for API testing.
+Repository contains postman automated tests, which can be used for API testing.

 > How to run postman tests